Why Is My Dog Or Cat’s Blood pH High Or Low?

 Complementary Tests:

-CBC WBC, blood chemistry panel, anion gap
+CBC/ WBC, blood chemistry panel, anion gap

 DxMe

-Visiting the products that you see displayed on this website help pay the cost of keeping these articles on the Internet.
+Dear reader, Besides your donations, Visiting the products that you see displayed on this webpage also helps me pay the costs of keeping these articles on the Web.
+Best wishes, Ron Hines.